Greater Raleigh Convention and Visitors Bureau (Visit Raleigh) COVID-19 Response and Helpful Resources

 - Social distancing (6 feet apart from others) must be practiced while in public.

-- It is required that a cloth face covering is worn in public places and when you may be within 6 feet of other people who are not household and family members.
+- It is required that a cloth face covering is worn when you may be within 6 feet of other people who are not household and family members.
 This would include at home when friends and family are visiting that are not part of the household, and also indoor community, public and business settings as well as outdoors when you cannot stay at least 6 feet away from other people.